hannz88/Google_Play_Store_Data_Science/README.md

 In terms of sentiment polarity, there doesn't seem to be a difference between Free and Paid apps as there are a lot of overlap.
 However, there seems to be more negative reviews for Free Apps which are marked as outliers.

+## Conclusion
+In short, the findings are:
+- users seem to tend to prefer light-weight app, judging by the higher ratings
+- Top-rated apps tend to be less than 40 Mb
+- Having said that, this doesn't seem to apply to Game apps
+- Free apps are more popular than Paid apps (that's a no-brainer, tbh; still, I proved it with stats!)
+- There is a difference in ratings across the categories, albeit a small one.
+- Users seem to merciless when reviewing Free Apps

+## Machine Learning
+(in progress)